jbakse/site_builder/content/parameters/index.md

 The main expression is now much clearer.
 It contain fewer terms and is better organized.
 The magic numbers have been replaced with named values which are easier to understand.
 Because they are variables, they can be set elsewhere in the code, or exposed as function arguments.

-Notably, this code doesn't do _exactly_ the same thing as the orignal version.
-Some of the complexity in the original was left over from an early approach and no longer needed.
+Notably, this code doesn't do _exactly_ the same thing as the original version.
+Some of the complexity in the original was left over from an earlier approach and no longer needed.
 Considering the code as a system and identifying and naming its parameters made it easy to spot and fix the unneeded complexity.